tiberiuichim/vue_kinto_example/README.md

 # Quasar App

-> A minimal projectt exploring replicating the Kinto.js tutorial in a Vue.js
-> + Quasar Framework environment.
+> A minimal project that replicates the Kinto.js tutorial in a Vue.js + Quasar Framework environment.

 ## Build Setup